 Vaccine effectiveness and protection

-The Pfizer, Moderna, Novavax and Janssen vaccines currently available in Alberta offer protection against infection and severe outcomes with variants.
+The Pfizer, Moderna and Novavax vaccines currently available in Alberta offer protection against infection and severe outcomes with variants.
 However, the level of protection may vary depending on the variant and the number of doses received.

 - For more information on specific effectiveness of COVID-19 vaccines, refer to the National Advisory Committee on Immunizations.